 But it is much more than that.
 Experts believe that ESG data is critical to the success of an organization and something that smart investors should be taking note of.
 But this something this is difficult to aggregate, often incomplete, inconsistent and error prone, increasing the risk of poor and inadequate messaging to the market.

 Further, with the newly appointed Climate and ESG Task Force in the Division of Enforcement, there will be an even closer look at ESG through the lens of the investor to ensure disclosure, compliance, and investment in this area.
+As these trends continue, private enterprises are eager to show transparency and get out in front of any mandates and legislation related to the growing demand from consumers and investors.
+In this new environment, it makes sense for companies to expect ESG to be a part of their operations for the foreseeable future.
 So, how do organizations (both private and public) get started?
 Here are five steps to consider:

 - Identify and secure a partner: It is important to work with an experienced partner that knows and has a deep understanding of ESG reporting.
 They can assist in helping with identifying key benchmarks and what tools to use for measurement.

 - Select material indicators and ratings.
 Familiarize yourself with the ESG criteria and reporting frameworks.
 Note that not all are the same (i.e., Value Reporting Foundation (VRF) Global Reporting Initiative (GRI), Task Force on Climate-Related Financial Disclosures (TCFD) and identify five to seven relevant material indicators to focus on, such as climate, labor, human capital, social inequality, sustainability, and so on.

 - Analyze peer group review.
 Complete a peer review on what moves the needle with those that rater and rankers.
 The selections you make and how you define (and defend) your selections must differentiate you and your brand/organization.